 - To be aware of the various aspects that may influence the health and safety of residents.

-- o ensure the curriculum plan includes fatigue risk management education, specifically, education addressing the risks posed by fatigue to the practice setting, and the individual and team-based strategies available to manage the risk.
+- Ensure the curriculum plan includes fatigue risk management education, specifically, education addressing the risks posed by fatigue to the practice setting, and the individual and team-based strategies available to manage the risk.

-- o ensure a program specific policy and procedure is in place to address Fatigue Risk Management.
+- Ensure a program specific policy and procedure is in place to address Fatigue Risk Management.
 This is to enable and protect every resident’s ability to fulfill their role in the management of resident wellness, safety, and fatigue risk.

 - Program Directors, faculty members and staff are encouraged to recognize signs of resident fatigue and/or burnout that may be affecting the performance of a resident.
 They must take steps to ensure the safety of residents and patients and to provide resources and/or referrals to residents when needed.
 Refer to the Fatigue Risk Management Toolkit and/or the PGME Resident Wellness Policy.